mikes222/ecache/README.md

 ```

 ⚠️ Weak references allow garbage collection of older items beyond the guaranteed capacity.

-Do not use eviction callbacks and weak storage together — callbacks may not fire when GC clears items.
+ - Do not use eviction callbacks and weak storage together — callbacks may not fire when GC clears items.
+ - WeakReferenceStorage are not able to produce statistics

 ### Asynchronous Value Production